The audio pauses, stutters or doesn't play at all — what should I do?

 Download Firefox for PC, Mac or Linux

-Download Safari for PC or Mac
+Download Safari for Mac

 Download Chrome for PC or Mac